omareq/omareq.github.io/quadruped/README.md

 # Quadruped

-A quick mock up of a quadruped design to test Inverse Kinematics
+A quick mock up of a quadruped design to test Inverse Kinematics for a robot that I have built.

 Check out the [Demo](https://omareq.github.io/quadruped).
 Check out the [Docs](https://omareq.github.io/quadruped/docs).